Farmers Markets on the Big Island

-Volcano Village Farmer’s Market, located at the Cooper Center of Volcano Village, is open on Sunday mornings from 6:30 am to 10 am.
-Scrumptious desserts like sweetbread pudding, mocha brownies and haupia can be found here, along with a variety of jams, whipped poi, fresh fruits, berries, vegetables and organic grass-fed beef.
-There are also craft vendors for those who want to talk with local artists as well as authentic Hawaiian food booths for those who came ready to eat.
+Volcano Village Farmers Market is open on Sundays from 6:30 am to 10 am.
+You’ll find scrumptious desserts like sweetbread pudding, mocha brownies and haupia.
+But you’ll also see a variety of jams, whipped poi, fresh fruits, berries, vegetables and organic grass-fed beef.
+There are craft vendors as well as authentic Hawaiian food booths.

-Pahoa Village Farmer’s Market is open on Sundays from 8 am until 1 pm, this market in downtown Pahoa offers delicious Kona coffee, hot food from Thai, Chinese, Indian and Hawaiian cuisine as well as tropical fruits, crafts and clothing.
-There is also an open bar and live music to create the perfect relaxed weekend atmosphere for shoppers.
+Pahoa Village Farmers Market is open on Sundays from 8 am until 1 pm.
+This market in Pahoa offers Kona coffee, Thai, Chinese, Indian and Hawaiian cuisine as well as fruits, crafts and clothing.
+There is also an open bar and live music creating a relaxed weekend atmosphere for shoppers.

-Maku’u Farmer’s Market is also located in Pahoa and is open from 8 am to 2 pm.
-With 200-plus vendors, this market is on the larger scale, featuring everything from organic produce to local farm goods, handmade materials and keepsakes.
-They also feature live music and a covered sitting area for guests to enjoy rain or shine.
+Maku’u Farmers Market is also in Pahoa and is open from 8 am to 2 pm.
+With 200-plus vendors, this is a large scale farmers market.
+It features everything from organic produce to farm goods, handmade materials and keepsakes.
+They also have live music and a covered sitting area for visitors to enjoy, rain or shine.

-Ka’u (Na’alehu) Farmer’s Market is open on both Wednesdays and Saturdays from 8 am to noon.
-Best known for its locally sourced beef, lamb, eggs and fresh produce, this is the place to stop to buy goods for the big family barbeque.
-The market also hosts a “Hawaii-made” day at the Shaka Restaurant every Friday from 8 am to noon where visitors can purchase some the island’s finest items.
+Ka’u Farmers Market in Na’alehu is open on Wednesdays and Saturdays from 8 am to noon.
+People know it for its local beef, lamb, eggs and fresh produce.
+This makes the place to go to whenever you’re planning a family barbeque.
+The market also hosts a Hawaii-made day at the Shaka Restaurant every Friday from 8 am to noon.